 ELINOR NEWTON (d.1588)

 Elinor Newton was one of the twenty-one children of Sir John Newton or Cradock of East Harptree, Somerset and Hanham, Gloucestershire (c.1505-1568) and Margaret Poyntz (c.1505-1559).
 She married John Eliot (d.
 February 6, 1571/2).
-He was outlawed in 1571.
-On March 19, 1570/1, her sister Nazaret Newton Southwellwas granted the forfeitures incurred by John Eliot.
-After about 1572, Elinor lived with her sister Jane at West Maling.
+They had a daughter, Anne.
+On March 18, 1570/1, after Eliot was outlawed, Elinor’s sister, Nazaret Southwell, was granted the forfeitures he’d incurred.
+After about 1572, Elinor lived with another sister, Jane Cartwright, at West Maling.
 She wrote her will September 16, 1588 and it was proved November 7, 1588.
-She left 20s. to the poor of West Maling and £6 to her daughter, Anne, wife of Robert Harris of Reading, Berkshire.
-She appointed Jane as executor.
+She left 20s. to the poor of West Maling and £6 to her daughter, by then married to Robert Harris of Reading, Berkshire.
+Her sister Jane was executor.

 FRANCES NEWTON (c.1529-October 17, 1592)

 Frances Newton was one of the twenty-one children of Sir John Newton or Cradock of East Harptree, Somerset and Hanham, Gloucestershire (c.
 1505-1568) and Margaret Poyntz (c.1505-1559).
-Her sister Jane introduced her into the household of Elizabeth Brooke Parr, marchioness of Northampton and the marchioness recommended her to Elizabeth Tudor.
-She was a gentlewoman of the bedchamber to Elizabeth before 1558 and continued as one of her chamberers after Elizabeth became queen.
+Her sister Jane brought her into the household of Elizabeth Brooke Parr, marchioness of Northampton, and the marchioness recommended her to Elizabeth Tudor.
+By 1558, she was a gentlewoman of the bedchamber to Elizabeth and continued as one of her chamberers after Elizabeth became queen.
 Later in the reign, Frances’s younger sister, Katherine, also became a chamberer.
-On Shrove Sunday, February 25, 1559/60 in the queen’s Great Closet at court, Frances married William Brooke, 10th baron Cobham (November 1, 1527-March 6, 1597), a widower with one daughter.
+On Shrove Sunday, February 25, 1559/60, in the queen’s Great Closet at court, Frances married William Brooke, 10th baron Cobham (November 1, 1527-March 6, 1597), a widower with one daughter.
 William Barlow, bishop of Chichester, performed the ceremony.
-On July 17, 1560, the queen visited Cobham Hall on her summer progress and she returned there for another visit on September 4, 1573.
-In 1564, when pregnant, Frances traveled with her husband and Lady Northampton to Antwerp in the hope of finding a cure for Lady Northampton’s breast cancer.
+Their children included Maximilian (December 4, 1560-1583), twins Elizabeth (January 12, 1561/2-1597) and Frances (January 12, 1561/2-1615+), Margaret (June 2, 1563-1621), Henry, 11th baron (November 22, 1564-January 24, 1619), William (1565-1597), and George (April 17, 1568-December 5, 1603).
+On July 17, 1560, the queen visited Cobham Hall on her summer progress.
+She returned there for another visit on September 4, 1573.
+In 1564, while pregnant, Frances traveled with her husband and Lady Northampton to Antwerp in the hope of finding a cure for Lady Northampton’s breast cancer.
 They disembarked on April 16, 1564 and by early May had received the verdict that there was no cure.
 They returned to England in mid-May.
-A private bill for the jointure of Frances Brooke was passed by Parliament in December 1566.
-If she was widowed, this assured her of lands that had been valued at £279 12s.7d./year when her mother-in-law, Anne Bray Brooke, held them eight years earlier.
-Frances was six or seven months pregnant when she was sent to welcome Christina of Denmark to England, accompanied by fourteen of Kent’s leading gentry.
-They included her husband’s aunt, Lady Hart, and her sister-in-law, Lady Norton.
-Frances was considered to be one of the queen’s closest friends, although, according to Natalie Mears in “Politics in the Elizabethan Privy Chamber” in Women and Politics in Early Modern England, 1450-1550, edited by James Daybell, she was also Mary Queen of Scots’s contact in the Privy Chamber and in communication with Jane Dormer, duchess of Feria, an English ex-patriot living in Spain.
+In December 1566, a private bill for the jointure of Frances Brooke was passed by Parliament.
+If she was widowed, this assured her of lands valued at £279 12s.7d./year.
+Frances was six or seven months pregnant in 1565, when she was sent to welcome Cecilia of Sweden to England.
+Others in the party included her husband’s aunt, Lady Hart, and her sister-in-law, Lady Norton.
+Frances was considered to be one of the queen’s closest friends, although, according to Natalie Mears in “Politics in the Elizabethan Privy Chamber” in Women and Politics in Early Modern England, 1450-1550, edited by James Daybell, she was also Mary, queen of Scots’s contact in the Privy Chamber and in communication with Jane Dormer, duchess of Feria, an English ex-patriot living in Spain.
 David McKeen in A Memory of Honour: the life of William Brooke, Lord Cobham, theorizes that she was acting on orders from the queen in encouraging Claude Nau, who visited her on behalf of Mary Stewart in November 1584, to believe she was sympathetic to the Scots queen.
 In 1587, Frances was listed as one of the four Ladies of the Bedchamber.
 She was not mistress of robes, as there was as yet no such official position in the queen’s household, but this title was applied to her by one of the foreign ambassadors.
 She was responsible for Queen Elizabeth’s mufflers and forehead cloths.
 In 1590, Frances was godmother Madimi Newton Dee, daughter of Dr. John Dee.
-Although Frances was never gone from court for long, she and her husband had a large family, including Maximilian (December 4, 1560-1583), twins Elizabeth (January 12, 1561/2-1597) and Frances (January 12, 1561/2-1615+), Margaret (June 2, 1563-1621), Henry, 11th baron (November 22, 1564-January 24, 1619), William (1565-1597), and George (April 17, 1568-December 5, 1603).
-McKeen gives her date of death as September 5, 1592 and says she was probably ill through most of 1591 and 1592.
+McKeen gives Frances’s date of death as September 5, 1592 and says she was probably ill through most of 1591 and 1592.
 Biography: Oxford DNB entry under “Brooke [née Newton], Frances.”
 Portrait: the Cobham family portrait, painted in 1567 by the artist A. W., also known as the Master of the countess of Warwick.
 When I obtained permission from Longleat to reproduce this painting in Wives and Daughters (1984), the sitters were identified for me by the curator there as Frances (standing), her husband, her sister, Joanna [Jane] (seated) and six of Frances’s children.
 The Oxford DNB also states this, as does David McKeen in his biography of William Brooke, Lord Cobham.
 He also says that the seated woman is unmarried.
 More recently, Susan James has argued that the seated woman is Frances while the woman standing is Elizabeth Brooke, marchioness of Northampton, Lord Cobham’s sister, who had died two years earlier.
 Such memorial portraits were not unheard of.
-The portrait showing Henry VIII and his children includes his third wife, even though it was painted several years after Jane Seymour’s death.
+The portrait showing Henry VIII and his children includes Jane Seymour, even though it was painted several years after her death.
 A second version of the Cobham Family portrait, commissioned c.1590 by Frances’s daughter Elizabeth, shows a seventh child.
 McKeen theorizes that the artist simply added another boy child to the group portrait and did not attempt to accurately represent individuals.

 JANE NEWTON (c.1528-February 20, 1594/5)

-Jane (or Joanna) Newton was the fifth daughter of twenty-one children born to Sir John Newton or Cradock of East Harptree, Somerset and Hanham, Gloucestershire (c.1505-1568) and Margaret Poyntz (c.1505-1559).
+Jane (or Joanna) Newton was the fifth daughter out of twenty-one children born to Sir John Newton or Cradock of East Harptree, Somerset and Hanham, Gloucestershire (c.1505-1568) and Margaret Poyntz (c.1505-1559).
 She was in the service of Elizabeth Brooke Parr, Marchioness of Northampton for many years and introduced her younger sister, Frances, into that household before 1558.
 She and her youngest sister, Nazaret, were in the marchioness’s service when she died in 1565.
 At that time the marchioness owed Jane more than £30 in addition to her wages.
-Jane’s father made his will on August 23, 1561 and it was proved on November 17, 1568.
-At about forty, she married Hugh Cartwright of London, West Maling, Kent and Ossington, Nottinghamshire (d.1572), a nephew of Archbishop Cranmer.
+In about 1568, Jane married Hugh Cartwright of London, West Maling, Kent and Ossington, Nottinghamshire (d.1572), a nephew of Archbishop Cranmer.
 They had no children.
 His will, written December 10, 1571, left her all his household stuff and all the profits of the dissolved abbey of West Maling.
 His principal heir was a nephew, but his bequests to Jane left her a wealthy widow.
-After the will was proved on July 5, 1572, the validity of the inventory of his possessions was contested in the court of requests by the nephew.
+After the will was proved, on July 5, 1572, the nephew went to the court of requests to contest the validity of the inventory of his possessions.
+Jane’s companion at West Maling after c.1572 was her widowed sister, Elinor.
 On December 9, 1574, Jane married Sir James FitzJames of Redlinch, Somerset (d.1579).
 They lived at West Maling, Kent.
 He made his will on August 25, 1579 and it was proved on November 14, 1579.
-Jane’s companion at West Maling after c.1572 was her widowed sister Elinor.
-Her heirs were the Brookes, not the Newstons, in particular her nephew Sir George Brooke.
-Portraits: According to most sources, Jane is the spinster sister of Lady Cobham shown seated with a baby on her lap in the Cobham family portrait, 1567; portraits dated 1593(?) identified as Hugh and Jane Cartwright.
+Jane’s heirs were the Brookes, not the Newtons, in particular her nephew Sir George Brooke.
+Portraits: According to most sources, Jane is the sister of Lady Cobham, shown seated with a baby on her lap, in the Cobham family portrait, 1567; portraits dated 1593(?) identified as Hugh and Jane Cartwright.

 see JOAN BUCKLAND